The struggles for marriage equality, gay rights, and rise of HIV/AIDS infections among the LGBTQ+ community are well known.

 Going along with the limitations of legal marriage, lesbian and gay partners often do not get the same attention in their relationship status in healthcare.
 Unmarried couples are lawfully not considered immediate family, which often excludes them from helping with medical decisions if the partner becomes incapacitated.

-LGBT partners can be excluded from certain health care settings and the overall care plan.
-Under the law, LGBT couples may not have the ability to obtain health benefits when a partner dies, take sick leave from work to care for a partner, and gain full access to property rights.
+LGBTQ+ partners can be excluded from certain health care settings and the overall care plan.
+Under the law, LGBTQ+ couples may not have the ability to obtain health benefits when a partner dies, take sick leave from work to care for a partner, and gain full access to property rights.

 Transgender individuals may not expect certain health care consequences resulting from a gender change.
 Unfortunately many health insurance plans provide very limited coverage for hormone therapy and related surgical procedures.